nerudaj/gimp-pixel-art-utils/README.md

 # GIMP Pixel Art Utils

 This repo provides a set of plugins for more convenient pixel art work in GIMP.
 It is mainly aimed to help artists working on games.
+It has been inspired by brilliant plugin [tilemancer](https://github.com/malteehrlen/tilemancer), but evolved into something bigger.

 ## How to install